April 8, 2013

-Essentially, this chapter argues that while the Iranian government perceives games as a new semiotic language for youth and therefore utilises them to promote Islamic values and foster national pride, many independent or semi-independent producers maneuver within and around the state’s interests, presenting instead their own, oftentimes quite different, concepts of identity.
-Therefore, contemporary Iranian games encompass a broad variety of topics, ranging from the Islamic Revolution (1979) through to popular soap operas and ancient Persian mythology.
+Therefore contemporary Iranian games encompass a broad variety of topics, ranging from the Islamic revolution through popular soap operas to ancient Persian mythology.
 The resulting concepts of identity are achieved through sensitive negotiations between the demands, funding and restrictions of the Islamic state and the visions and engagement of private entrepreneurs.
-Nevertheless, this chapter demonstrates that despite varying ideological backgrounds, independent and state-directed producers both share a common belief: that Iran and Iranians are misrepresented by global video game production and they should strive to present unique and relatable Iranian heroes to their audiences.
+Nevertheless, despite varying ideological background, independent and state-funded producers both share a common belief: that they are misrepresented by global video game production and strive to present unique Iranian heroes to their audiences.